In my bachelor's thesis, I put a focus on design with social impact in the context of smart cities.

-When researching current efforts on this topic I found the field highly occupied by big companies rather than creative minds and bottom-up initiatives.
-This leads to constructions where cities which ask big companies for help with their smart city plans get finalized solution together with the potential problems in response.
-This often comes with a huge price-tag and not much room for user centred design or even innovation.
+When researching current efforts on this topic, I found the field highly occupied by big companies rather than creative minds and bottom-up initiatives.
+This leads to constructions where cities that ask large companies for help with their smart city plans receive a ready-made solution in response, along with the corresponding potential problems.
+This often comes with a huge price-tag and not much room for user-centered design or even innovation.

-On the other hand, there are plenty of creative people who try to find technological solutions for problems they are actually affected by in their everyday life.
-Developers, Engineers or just regular citizens who spend their free time tinkering for a better daily life.
-Often this leads to solution-oriented, innovative ideas but they mostly fail to reach a greater audience.
-In this way a lot of potential creativity and innovation gets lost while predictable ideas which seem to be successful in terms of monetization tend to succeed.
+On the other hand, there are plenty of creative citizens who try to find technological solutions for problems they are actually affected by in their everyday life.
+Developers, engineers, or just regular citizens who spend their free time tinkering for a better daily life.
+This often leads to solution-focused, innovative ideas.
+Even though they mostly fail to reach a greater audience.
+As a result, a lot of potential creativity and innovation is lost, while predictable ideas that seem to be successful in terms of monetization prevail.

-With Project Kanju I wanted to bring together creative minds and makers with the ordinary citizens.
-I wanted to enable every citizen to participate in the technological development of his living environment rather than letting huge companies decide.
+With Kanju project, I wanted to bring creative minds and makers together with ordinary citizens.
+Every citizen should have the opportunity to participate in the technological development of their living environment, instead of letting big companies decide about it.

-To achieve this the first challenge is to interest people for smart city projects and show them the potentials lying in digitization.
-Currently smart city efforts often seemed to be way to abstract so that citizens can barely relate to them.
+To achieve this, the first challenge is to get people interested in smart city projects and to show them the potential that lies in digitalization.
+Currently, smart city efforts often seemed to be way too abstract so that citizens can barely relate to them.